Your step-by-step guide to better B2B SaaS customer research

 You’ll want to understand who your best customers are, why they buy from you, and what resonates with them.

 Unfortunately, this information doesn’t automatically come from general industry knowledge or long experience.
-Instead, you’ll want to understand what’s going on in your customers’ head.
+Instead, you’ll want to understand what’s going on in your customers’ heads.

 What’s wrong with traditional buyer personas?